samzhab/verify_telebirr_telegram_bot/README.md

 ## Features

-- Provides information about performance shows and their schedules.
+- Provides information about scheduling, booking, payment, verification and other vital information for telegram users.
-- Allows customers to choose a performer and proceed with payment.
+- Allows customers to choose an event, or time slot and proceed with payment.
 - Sends invoices and handles payment confirmation.
-- Posts and interacts with subscribers in private channels.
+- Posts and interacts with subscribers in telegram groups.
 - Sends private messages to subscribers.
-- Creates and removes private channels/groups.
+- Creates and removes private groups.
-- Adds users to channels/groups and removes them.
+- Adds users to groups and removes them.
-- Shares invite links to other channels.
+- Shares invite links to other groups.
 - Manages interactions between customers and performer.
 - Shares private chat links with customers after payment verification.
 - Notifies cam girls when customers arrive and when they are ready to start the show.